penwern/curate-documentation.github.io/docs/documentation.markdown

 #### Validation

-A3M verifies that the content of an object is complete, valid and well formed.
+The final step in the core preservation process is validation.
+A3M performs a series of checks to ensure the integrity and completeness of your preserved content.
+This includes verifying checksums to detect any data corruption, as well as validating file formats to ensure compliance with preservation standards.

+Validation provides an added layer of assurance that your content has been accurately preserved and will remain accessible over time.
+Any issues detected during validation can be caught for review and remediation.

+By combining robust characterisation, normalisation, and validation, Curate's A3M-powered workflow ensures the highest levels of digital preservation for your valuable content.
+The end result is a standards-based, fully-described Archival Information Package (AIP) that can be confidently stored and managed for the long term.

 ## Packaging

-Curate integrates a custom AIP packaging system that allows it to output your archival objects in any standardised structure.
-By default it uses the bagit specification, and EARK packaging is also supplied out of the box.
-See [preservation configs](#preservation-configs) for more information about custom packaging formats.
+Curate integrates a powerful and flexible AIP (Archival Information Package) packaging system that allows it to output your archival objects in a variety of standardized structures.
+This ensures that your preserved content is stored in a well-documented, sustainable format that can be easily understood and accessed in the future.

-Once the core preservation process has completed (see [preservation](#preservation)), the resultant AIP objects will be output to your Archival workspace (see [archive workspace](#archive-space)).

-Please get in touch with us if Curate does not support a specific packaging format that your organisation requires.
+### Supported Packaging Formats
+By default, Curate uses the widely-adopted BagIt specification for packaging AIPs.
+BagIt is a hierarchical file packaging format designed to support disk-based storage and network transfer of arbitrary digital content.
+It provides a set of conventions for packaging content along with its metadata in a way that facilitates easy validation and long-term preservation.

+In addition to BagIt, Curate also supports the E-ARK (European Archival Records and Knowledge Preservation) packaging format out of the box.
+E-ARK is a set of specifications that aim to provide a common European methodology for packaging digital archival records.
+It defines a set of information package formats (SIP, AIP, DIP) and guidelines for their creation, management and reuse.

+<div class="tip"> <span class="mdi mdi-information-outline"></span> <span>Curate's packaging system is highly extensible.
+If your organization requires support for a specific packaging format not currently available, please get in touch with us.
+We can work with you to implement custom packaging formats to meet your specific needs.</span> </div>

+### Configuring Packaging Options
+Curate allows you to customize various aspects of the packaging process through preservation configs.
+You can specify parameters such as the packaging format (e.g., BagIt or E-ARK), compression options, and whether to include additional metadata or reports in the package.
+[See the preservation configs section](#preservation-configs) for more details on how to create and manage preservation configs.

+### The Packaging Workflow
+The packaging process in Curate is fully integrated with the preservation workflow.
+Once the core preservation actions (characterisation, normalisation, validation) have completed successfully [(see preservation)](#preservation), Curate automatically packages the resultant archival objects according to the specified packaging format and options.

+The generated AIP packages are then stored in your Archival workspace [(see archive workspace)](#archive-space), where they can be easily located, searched and retrieved as needed.
+Each AIP includes the preserved content along with comprehensive metadata (descriptive, administrative, structural, preservation) to ensure its long-term understandability and usability.

+<div class="tip"> <span class="mdi mdi-information-outline"></span> <span>The AIPs generated by Curate are fully self-describing and self-contained.
+This means they include all the information necessary to understand and render the content, without relying on any external systems or documentation.</span> </div>
+To learn more about the BagIt and E-ARK specifications and how they support long-term digital preservation, check out these resources:

-<a href="https://www.ietf.org/rfc/rfc8493.txt">Read more about the bagit specification here</a>
+<a href="https://www.ietf.org/rfc/rfc8493.txt">Read more about the BagIt specification here</a>

-<a href="https://eark.online">Read more about EARK here</a>
+<a href="https://eark.online">Read more about E-ARK here</a>

 ## Miscellaneous